All Episodes

 You better leave us alone.

-Otherwise, all kinds of horrible hell is gonna happen, and it's gonna be your fault.
+Otherwise, all kinds of horrible hell is going to happen.

 They're acting like France and the rest of Europe are not in the middle of a genuine hellhole.